Parenting Payment Single (PPS) income and assets tests 108-01010150

 View a summary of a Parenting Payment Single (PPS) customer's income Read more ...
 The Income and Assets Summary (PIAS) screen provides a list of the customer's income from all sources.
 Some of these include:

 Note: Parental Leave Pay (PPL) for children born or entrusted to care on or after 1 October 2016 is counted as ordinary income however will not display on the PIAS screen.
-To view details of the PPL claim go to the P1RCS screen, select the relevant AMR and enter:
+To view details of the assessment results of a PPL claim go to the P1RCS screen, which includes:

 2 |